Arbor School Faculty and Staff 2025-2026

 Junior Teacher (2006-2008, 2016 - present)

-A 2008 graduate of the Arbor Center for Teaching program, where she taught at the Junior level, Laurel (She/Her) returned to us after one year substitute teaching in Portland and seven years teaching 2nd, 3rd, and 4th grades at a charter school based on Arbor’s structure and curriculum.
-Laurel loves developing engaging and creative curriculum and helping to build a strong school community.
-Her classroom reflects the joy that she takes in learning and teaching, and the value that she places on developing empathy, compassion, and an openness to new relationships and experiences.
-Laurel’s students are delighted to share in her love of history, dance, and music of all kinds.
+Laurel is entering her 19th year of teaching, having spent many of those years here with us at Arbor.
+After first gaining her Masters in Teaching through the Arbor Center for Teaching program in 2008 she taught for several years at a local charter school, helping to develop the school's vision and curriculum while teaching 2nd, 3rd and 4th grade students.
+She then returned to Arbor in 2016 as Lead Teacher in Junior Up, teaching the same age group and mentoring new resident teachers much like herself.
+Laurel loves developing engaging and creative curriculum and helping to build a strong classroom community.
+Her classroom reflects the joy that she takes in learning and the value she places on developing empathy, flexibility of thinking, and an openness to new relationships and experiences.
+Laurel's students are delighted to share in her love of history, mathematics, and music in particular.

 Robin Gunn